mjhm/lodash-match-pattern/README.md

 #### Specification with "Pattern Notation" or JavaScript Objects

-As illustrated in the [cucumber examples](https://github.com/Originate/lodash-match-pattern/blob/master/examples/example1/features) the target use case of this module is pattern matching in [CucumberJS](https://github.com/cucumber/cucumber-js) tests.
+As illustrated in the [cucumber examples](https://github.com/Originate/lodash-match-pattern/blob/master/examples/example1/features) our target use case is pattern matching in [CucumberJS](https://github.com/cucumber/cucumber-js).
 The "Pattern Notation" is a JSON-like DSL for use in Cucumber tests.
-However almost all of the functionality is also available using actual JSON objects which may be more convenient for "mocha" and other unit testing frameworks.
+However almost all of the functionality is also available using actual JSON objects which (although a little less readable) may be more convenient for "mocha" and other unit testing frameworks.
 For a comparision see the [mocha examples](https://github.com/Originate/lodash-match-pattern/blob/master/examples/example1/features_mocha)

 ## Deep JSON matching

 Just for starters, suppose we have a "joeUser" object and want to validate its exact contents.
-Then `matchPattern` will do a deep match of the object and succeed as expected.
+Then `matchPattern` will do a deep match of the object and succeed as expected. *[[Code.](https://github.com/Originate/lodash-match-pattern/blob/jm20160625/examples/example1/features/basic.feature#L6)]

 ```cucumber